hewansirak/Smart-Search-AI/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

+## Requirements

+A chat interface where a user can:
+Paste in a set of URLs and get a response back with the context of all the URLs through an LLM Ask a question and get an answer with sources cited Share their conversation with others, and let them continue with their conversation

+### Challenges

+- Build a comprehensive solution to extract content from any kind of URL or data source, such as YouTube videos, PDFs, CSV files, and images
+- Generate visualizations from the data such as bar charts, line charts, histograms, etc.
+- Implement a hierarchical web crawler that starts at a given URL and identifies all relevant links on the page (e.g., hyperlinks, embedded media links, and scrapes the content from those links as well

 ## References